|(a) General Provisions.

-(iv) will have the renewed license or certification

-placed in inactive
+(iv) will have the renewed license placed in inactive

 status if, within 60 days of the previous expiration date, ACE is

-not completed and reported in the manner indicated in
+not completed and reported in the manner indicated in paragraph (2)

 (c) Appraiser Trainees.

-(1) Appraiser trainees must provide a copy of an appraisal log
+(1) Appraiser trainees must maintain an appraisal log

-and appraisal experience affidavits on forms prescribed by the
+and appraisal experience affidavits on forms approved by the Board,

 (2) Appraiser trainees may not obtain an extension